 - the purpose of your end product.

-Please see our Contact page for further details.
+Please complete the form on our Pricing page for further details.

 Does the API support ticket bookings?

 The API GET purchaseConfirmation provides URL links to cinema web pages.